 I learned that it is often made for Christmas but I first came across it while reading the book Pippi Longstocking with my son.

-While I didn’t feel the need to be quite that authentic, I did find a recipe shared by Cottage in the Oaks who baked these pepparkakor with Pippi Longstocking in mind.
+While I didn’t feel the need to be quite that authentic, I did find a recipe shared by Cottage in the Oaks who baked this pepparkakor recipe with Pippi Longstocking in mind.

 Where can I buy pepparkakor?